department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 These Veterans also don't qualify for a Presidential Memorial Certificate, burial flag, headstone, or marker.

-### Convicted of subversive activities
+#### Convicted of subversive activities

-A Veterans aren't eligible if they were convicted of subversive activities after September 1, 1959, unless they've received a pardon from the President of the United States.
+Veterans aren't eligible if they were convicted of subversive activities after September 1, 1959, unless they've received a pardon from the President of the United States.

 </div>
 </li>